-Devon Community Foundation provides grants to local groups across Devon.
-The majority of grants they award are between £1,000 and £5,000 and they are particularly interested in supporting smaller community groups.
+Devon Community Foundation (DCF) provides grants to local groups across Devon.
+The majority of grants it awards are between £1,000 and £5,000 and the DCF is particularly interested in supporting smaller community groups.

 Membership to Small Charities Coalition is also free for charities with incomes of under £1 million, however their specialism is working with ‘not for profits’ that have an income of under £350,000.
 You do not have to be set up as a charity to register.
 Small Charities Coalition run the Charity Setup website as well as a range of other resources and training.

 For more information on any of these please contact us.